-The National Institutes of Health (NIH) pumps millions of dollars into Illinois'

-economy and creates necessary medical research jobs.
+The National Institutes of Health (NIH) pumps millions of dollars into Illinois' economy and creates necessary medical research jobs.

-Illinois received \$710 million NIH dollars in 2016, supporting 1,772 research and disease-prevention projects.
+Illinois received \$785 million NIH dollars in 2017, supporting 1,955 research projects.

-Society of Behavioral Medicine members in Illinois received NIH funding for projects including:
+Society of Behavioral Medicine members in Illinois received NIH funding for:

-• A clinical trial to determine if a

-- Mediterranean diet reduces obesity in older adults.
+• A clinical trial to determine if a Mediterranean diet reduces obesity in older adults.
 Obesity can cause cognitive decline and cardiovascular diseases, and older adults have a high prevalence of obesity.
-Studies like this are critically important given the United States' rapidly aging population. - Research on the effectiveness of using easy-to-disseminate, take-home workbooks to help skin cancer survivors' family members successfully perform skin self-evaluations.
+Studies like this are critically important given the United States' rapidly aging population.

+- Research on the effectiveness of using easy-to-disseminate, take-home workbooks to help skin cancer survivors' family members successfully perform skin self-evaluations.
 Family members have a greater risk of developing the cancer.
 Self-evaluations can increase early detection and survival. - Research to determine if low-cost Vitamin D can alleviate depression among women with type 2 diabetes.
 More than 25% of women with diabetes suffer from depression, which can hinder their ability to manage their diabetes.